hmqyu/cat-avatar-maker/README.md

 headshots, there are **cats taking the form of old-school, 200x200 pixels**.
 These are fully customizable - in fact, you can customize anything and everything possible, including:

-- Colours (eyes, fur, markings, etc.)
+- Colours (eyes, nose, markings, etc.)
-- Adding accessories (bows, collars, and even wings)
+- Adding accessories (hats, bags, and even wings) and backgrounds
-- Adjusting body proportions (short cat, tall cat, thin cat, fat cat!)
-- Giving it one or all mini-animations (bounce, tail flick, blinking...)
+- Changing the direction it's facing

 This app is aimed at the general public, with a specific emphasis on those who like cats and avatar makers in general.
 I have a lot of friends in the artist community that use avatar